xietomzy/Pintos/doc/project2.md

 `sleep_handler` will be called on all threads in `thread_schedule_tail` using `thread_foreach`.

 ### Synchronization:
-It may be surprising that we chose not to use a lock or any other synchronizations primitives for protection against concurrency issues for sleepTicks.
+It may be surprising that we chose not to use a lock or any other synchronizations primitives for protection against concurrency issues for `sleepTicks`.
 The rationale is explained below.

 ### Rationale:
-We found it unecessary to include a lock (or any other synchronization construct) for the following reasons:
+We found it unnecessary to include a lock (or any other synchronization construct) for the following reasons:
 - The lock would need to be acquired every tick, adding overhead to thread management
 - Mistakes in having the lock being held by sleeping threads while interrupts are disabled would result in problems
 - Most importantly, since only one thread can decrement the value, and it is not interruptible when it happens, with the only other modification occurring at the initial set, it is not possible for concurrency bugs to occur.